📝

 Areduces the natural sense of healthy competition that exists between students

-Bserves as a traditional educational ideal that lacks some modern significance
+Cserves as a traditional educational ideal that lacks some modern significance

-Cmasks the presence of social inequalities that continue to stay deeply rooted
+Dmasks the presence of social inequalities that continue to stay deeply rooted

 💡